Quadratic energy-momentum squared gravity: constraints from big bang nucleosynthesis

 thus allowing Eq.~\eqref{Tsol} to be rewritten as ${T_{\rm f}=T_{\rm fstd} (1+6 \zeta)^{1/6}}$.
 Nucleosynthesis, which occurs subsequent to electron-positron (${\rm e}^{-}{\rm e}^{+}$) annihilation, involves photons and neutrinos as the primary relativistic species.
 Accordingly, the effective number of relativistic degrees of freedom, $g_*$, is given by $2 + \frac{7}{4}N_\nu (\frac{4}{11})^{4/3}~$\cite{Dodelson03}, reflecting the contributions from photons and neutrinos.
 For determining the time of nucleosynthesis, $t_{\rm nuc}$, we assume $T_{\rm nuc} = T_{\rm nucstd}$, as the standard nucleosynthesis temperature, $T_{\rm nucstd}$, is predominantly dictated by the D-binding energy.
 This standard nucleosynthesis temperature, around $0.07\,{\rm MeV}$, marks the onset of deuterium and other light elements' production as per the Standard Model of microphysics~\cite{Torres:1997sn,Lambiase:2005kb,Lambiase:2012fv,Lambiase:2011zz}.
 However, when we apply this assumption to Eq.~\eqref{eq:tTrel}, it becomes evident that the time of nucleosynthesis, $t_{\rm nuc}$, is still modified due to the qEMSF interaction.
 This alteration is quantified as:

 where $t_{\rm nucstd}$ is the standard nucleosynthesis time, and the equation reflects how the qEMSF interaction influences the timing of nucleosynthesis relative to the SBBN.

 Finally, since we anticipate only small deviations from the standard values, the modified expression for $\lambda$, as originally defined in Eq.~\eqref{eq:lambda-std}, can be approximated using the standard value $\lambda_{\rm std}=e^{(t_{\rm fstd}-t_{\rm nucstd})/\tau}$.
-This approximation is expressed as:
+Therefore, applying first-order Taylor series approximation, viz., $(1+x)^n \approx 1+n x$ provided that $x \ll 1$, to Eqs.~\eqref{timef} and~\eqref{timenuc} before substituting into Eq.~\eqref{eq:lambda-std}, this approximation can be expressed as:

 In the qEMSF interaction model, the shift in the freeze-out temperature, given by $T_{\rm f}=T_{\rm fstd} (1+6 \zeta)^{1/6}$, consequently leads to a deviation in the neutron-to-proton equilibrium ratio at freeze-out, as described by Eq.~\eqref{eq:neutprot} in the standard model.
 This deviation is represented by the equation: